The Imaging Module is a place to scan and store most images, radiographs, forms, and letters that you would normally store in a paper chart.

 The options below only work with image files, not PDFs.

 - Slider: Click and drag each edge of the slider left or right to adjust the pixel windowing values for the selected image.
 Windowing is useful for images like radiographs because it isolates gray levels.
-Changes are visible in the preview as you drag.
+Changes are visible in the preview while dragging.
 For more details, see Enhancing Radiograph Images.

 - Zoom: Zoom by dragging, using the +/- buttons, typing in the box, or using the mouse scroll wheel.